 Due to the growing demand for Electric Vehicle Technology and increasing innovation, ContractCars.com has created a guide to showcase the top electric cars of 2020.

 What has changed?

 The new Nissan Leaf now comes equipped with an estimated driving range of 168miles on full charge, operating a 40-kilowatt-hour lithium-ion battery pack with a shorter charging time of 8 hours at 240 volts.
 The Nissan Leaf E+ is stated have an enhanced driving range of 239 miles, Improving usability and reducing consumers anxiety regarding vehicle range.

-The SV and SL trim include a quick charge port, which can charge the standard battery to 80% capacity in under 40 minutes when used at a fast charging station.
+The SV and SL trim includes a quick charge port, which can charge the standard battery to 80% capacity in under 40 minutes when used at a fast-charging station.
 Further, the quick charge port is available on the S trim level as an optional extra.

 The Leaf is a front-wheel-drive, 5-seater hatchback, powered by with a 147BHP electric motor.
 It’s available with a 1-speed automatic transmission to maximise sustainability.